Explore London Like a Local with Reem Hotel

 Taste of London Sunday Markets Tour

 Take a trip into the city early on a Sunday morning, when there are few people about.
 It feels more intimate, just you and your London town.
 On your private off the beaten track tour of the Sunday markets tour of London, you will get to experience the weekend like a true local, from buying flowers from the stalls to tasting the best bagel in the city!
 There are plenty of good photo opportunities wandering around the character-filled markets.
 Your local guide will take you through some lovely architecture, the history of the city as well as some hidden London gems along the way, to make this trail the perfect mix.From 22€

 Awarded the world's best bar in 2016 by an international jury, this place is a refined, slick cocktail temple.
 Agostino, the Director of Mixology is one of the strongest voices of the cocktail world and drives the team like a well trained orchestra.
 If you love Martinis and cocktails, you can't miss this place.

 A Latin-American restaurant-club (restub) spanning over two floors on Dover Street.
 The concept being, the restaurant transforms into a nightclub, with a house band, guest DJs and live acts performing late into the night.
-There are two bars one downstairs, one upstairs and the seating is informal with intimate lighting and a vast array of cocktails infused with the spirits of Mexico (Mezcal), Peru (Pisco) and even some London Hoxton gin!
+There are two bars, one downstairs, one upstairs and the seating is informal with intimate lighting and a vast array of cocktails infused with the spirits of Mexico (Mezcal), Peru (Pisco) and even some London Hoxton gin!
 There is another bar downstairs at the back to whet your appetite before dinner.
-A cute touch is the tables are laid out with everyone getting an individual monkey toy.